-When a Chatkit user sends a message to another user — either in a private channel with many users or just 1-1 — the Chatkit push notifications service checks whether the recipients are online.
+When a Chatkit user sends a message to another user — either in a private room with many users or just 1-1 — the Chatkit push notifications service checks whether the recipients are online.

-If users in the private channel are not online, a push notification is sent after 5 seconds.
+If users in the private room are not online, a push notification is sent after 5 seconds.
 Another push notification is sent for each subsequent missed message.
 The iOS and Android operating systems will stack these notifications into a batch on the user’s lock screen.

 The push notification payload combines fields which are determined by the iOS and Android operating systems with content from the Chatkit service.